National Capital Region Notes

 8. Emergencies on the route.
 The most common mechanical breakdown is a flat tire.
 Normally this can be repaired by finding the cause of the puncture removing the glass, nail etc. and replacing the inner tube.
 Other breakdowns may include cable or derailer cables, the bike chain jamming between the gears and the wheel spokes.
 The member and you need to assess whether the breakdown can be repaired en route or whether the member needs outside assistance to get them back to the departure point

-(Emergency contact, CAA etc.) Accident.
-Assess the situation.
-Injuries to the rider(s) (significant impact to head, face, neck or body.
+significant impact to their head, face, neck or body?
 Is the rider coherent?
-Do they have headache, dizziness, are they confused, dazed, slow to respond, slurring of speach, suspected fractures) Call 911 with the details and your location (road and nearest house number.) requesting paramedic services.
+Do they have a headache, dizziness, are they confused, dazed slow?
+Are there any suspected fractures?
+Call 911 with the details and your location (Road and nearest house number.) requesting paramedic services.
 Hyperthermia and Dehydration.
-Assess the situation, Symptoms may include headache, dizziness, nausea, and confusion.
-When riding on warmer days factor in more stops for hydration breaks (not everyone can drink while riding).
-If rider is showing signs of dehydration or hypothermia, find shade or a cool spot where arrangements may be made for a pick- up.
-Another rider should stay with them until outside support arrives.
+Assess the situation, A headache, dizziness, nausea, and confusion are definite signs.
+When riding on warmer days have more stops for water breaks.
+If rider is showing signs, find shade or a cool spot where

 9. Accounting for Riders – Sometimes riders may ride ahead of the group and may miss an important directional turn.
 If you observe such behaviour, remind them to wait for the group at the next turn or stop sign.
 If they ignore such a request and ride onward, they will be considered to have left the group.
-On the other hand, some participants will leave the ride during breaks or as they are close to their final destination (home).
+On the other hand, some participants will leave the ride during breaks or if they are close to their final destination (home).
 Ask all riders to inform you and/or the sweep if they are leaving the ride.
 The leader has the responsibility for the safety of the group and has the authority to expel a rider from a ride for cause related to significant breaches of safety or threats to other members.

 10. At the end of the ride : Stay at the destination until all riders have returned.
 Ask participants if they have any questions or concerns.